catprintlabs/third-rail/README.md

 * then makes sure that any "volt" models are synced to the rails data.
 * then does a "special" render operation that hands control over to volt, which delivers the page

+## goals / Use cases / how will this be used

+#### upgrade existing rails app to on page code more dynamic, and use Opal rather than javascript.

+Be able to use volt rendering, views, bindings, and computations within a rails page.

+Currently the direction to achieve this goal is the <%= volt_layout %> and {{ content_for }} mechanisms.

+These allow an existing rails page to be electrified with no architectectural changes to the rails app.

+As pages are "electrified" the become part of a single page volt app, and can communicate internally giving a better user experience.

+#### async updates of one rails client page, when another client page changes.

+At some point it may be desirable to have one client page of the rails app communicate data with another client page.

+For example the rails app needs to support a dynamic "likes" button.
+Where if one client likes an item, then all other browsers viewing that item will get updated.

+????
+How do we achieve this is the question I am struggling with at the moment ???